 How many Catalogs?

 I have two.
 I prefer to have all the photos in one place so I keep the images on my main computer hard drive and 3 external hard drives – all – in my main catalog.
 All that has to do with work, family, or creative pursuits.
 One catalog keeps them

 My new iPhone catalog probably averages 3 copies of images per capture with anything that has to do with family or travels.
 I guess, the photo is acquired with one iPhone then sent to the other with an accompanying chat or email and at some point, it may be opened on an additional computer.
 That’s three copies.
 Easy.
 So with all images imported to the new catalog, they are renumbered.
 The numbering with date information (190616-001)is used.
 Images are then sorted by the file name.
 THAT puts all duplicates and similars together.
 The last step is to go thru the new catalog and eliminate the duplicates.

 ifference in Folders and Collections

 Folders are the place where the treasure resides.
-Yes, your creations, better known as photographs.
+Photographs are your treasures.
 I may be speaking a bit flighty and exaggerated but it’s to make a major point.
 Folders viewed in the catalog of Lightroom are passing through and showing what’s on the computer.
 Lightroom is showing the images living in the folder on your hard drive.
 One biggy to remember —if you delete something —it’s gone from a folder; it’s gone.
 Be cautious.

 Collections are a product of the catalog in Lightroom.
+It’s an alias to the reality in a folder.
 They are not duplicating anything directly

 So, like playlists in iTunes, Lightroom has Collections and Collection Sets for all the groupings to satisfy your